skshms/agentic_ai/README.md

-# Repository for opinionated ms files for AI coding
+# Repository for opinionated md files for AI coding